|

 Holdcom

-is the company that put my voice on Madison Square Garden's and Radio
+is the company that put my voice on some of Madison Square Garden's,

-City Music Hall's on-hold messages – among dozens of others!
+City Music Hall's and Robert Wood Johnson's on-hold messages among

 and on-line training), put out high quality work, and are a great bunch